JakaMohorko/DAQCube/README.md

-# OpenDAQ Game Engine
+# DAQCube

 Multiplayer game sessions over openDAQ.

+Developed as part of a "DAQ Jam" event at openDAQ - goal was to implement an openDAQ-based application.

+> Disclaimer: The design and architecture are my own; the implementation was written with the help of agentic AI (Claude Code).

+## Contents

-Two modules:
+Contains two modules:

 - **Player** - client module with two component types:
   - the **Player FB**: a single SDL2 window that replays the game video